I read an abridged version of this at the conclusion of Petrov Day in Boston this year.

 We do this because it matters who we choose to remember.

 Stanislav Petrov is one of a very few people who can be credited, on expectation, with saving billions of lives.
 He may have been the last living person to have earned that distinction.
-Others include Vasili Arkhipov, whose name was mentioned earlier; Norman Borlaug, father of the Green Revolution that averted global mass starvation as the world’s population exploded; Fritz Haber and Carl Bosch, who invented the means to mass-produce nitrogen for fertilizer which feeds half the people alive today; and Karl Landsteiner, Albert Hustin, Luis Agote, and Richard Lewisohn, whose discoveries made blood transfusion possible.
+Others include Vasili Arkhipov, whose name was mentioned earlier; Norman Borlaug, father of the Green Revolution that averted global mass starvation as the world’s population exploded; Fritz Haber and Carl Bosch, who invented the means to mass-produce ammonia for fertilizer which feeds half the people alive today; and Karl Landsteiner, Albert Hustin, Luis Agote, and Richard Lewisohn, whose discoveries made blood transfusion possible.